What is online proctoring?

 - Test question integrity: a technology that searches the internet to identify leaked test questions.
 If it finds leaked questions, instructors can take steps to control their exams’ integrity

-Creates a fair test and equitable environment for each student
+Online proctoring creates a fair test and equitable environment

-While some believe that online proctoring is to catch students cheating on online exams, it’s much more than that.
+While some believe that online proctoring is just used to catch cheating on online exams, it’s much more than that.
 When proctoring is done right, it helps create a non-invasive and equitable testing environment that holds everyone accountable.

-Some companies had their proctoring teams trained by a nationally certified counselor and educator about supporting students during moments of assessment frustration and anxiety.
+Some proctoring companies had their proctoring teams trained by a nationally certified counselor and educator about supporting test takers during moments of assessment frustration and anxiety.

-Provides instructors with valuable insight into student test performance
+Provides instructors with valuable insight into test performance

-In-depth reports and recordings help instructors understand how students approach online exams and where they’re struggling or excelling.
+In-depth reports and recordings help instructors understand how test takers approach online exams and where they’re struggling or excelling.

-Higher education institutions’ reputation is a foundational element of growing enrollments for both on campus and online programs.
-Prospective students, accrediting bodies, and candidate employers need to know that the institution and online programs are academically sound.
+Reputation is a foundational element in higher education and any corporation.
+Prospective students, accrediting bodies, and employers need to know that the programs are academically sound.

-Online exam proctoring services play a critical role in protecting the institutions reputation and online exams.
+Online exam proctoring services play a critical role in protecting reputation and online exams.

 What is Honorlock?